andreykobal/sei-agentfi/README.md

 ## 🔥 Elevator Pitch

-_**"SEI DeFAI is the Intent-Centric future of DeFi.
-We've built an Abstraction Protocol where users express goals in plain English, and our sovereign DeAgents autonomously launch, manage, and scale entire token ecosystems on Sei—complete with AI-driven liquidity and risk management.
-Just state your intent, and watch natural language transform into sovereign on-chain action."**_
+_**"SEI DeFAI is an Intent-Centric DeFi platform.
+We've built an Abstraction Protocol where users express goals in plain English, and our DeAgents autonomously launch, manage, and scale token ecosystems on Sei—with AI-driven liquidity and risk management.
+State your intent, and natural language transforms into on-chain action."**_

 # Intent-Centric Abstraction Protocol

-**The revolutionary DeFAI experience: Multiagentic AI transforms natural language into autonomous blockchain operations**
+**DeFAI experience: Multiagentic AI transforms natural language into autonomous blockchain operations**

 ## How it Works